 Chapel is three times a week, on Sunday, Tuesday, and Thursday.
 That makes around 45 chapels a semester; you are required to attend twenty-one of them each semester.

 JBU is named after John E. Brown Sr., a Christian evangelist, radio broadcaster, and entrepreneur.

 John Brown wanted to provide Christian education for students who could not afford college.
 Today, our commitment to needy students and quality Christian education remains strong.

 What is our religious affiliation?

-JBU is interdenominational with the largest percentage of our students coming from Baptist, Bible, and Presbyterian Churches.
+JBU is interdenominational, so students come from a ton of different backgrounds.
+The largest percentage of our students come from Baptist, Bible, and Presbyterian Churches.

 What is there to do off campus?

-In Siloam Springs there are several coffee shops, many video rental places, a bowling alley, a movie theater, a Sonic, and a Wal-mart Supercenter.
+In Siloam Springs there are several coffee shops, a bowling alley, a movie theater, a Sonic, a Wal-mart Supercenter, and a smattering of other cultural intakes.
 A walk to the historic downtown makes for a great afternoon or study break.
-In Northwest Arkansas, there are malls, Minor League baseball, movie theaters, tons of coffee shops, all kinds of stores, and basically everything you can find in a large city except for a Six Flags, or a lot of smog!
+Northwest Arkansas is an adventure waiting to happen with more outdoor activities than can possibly be achieved in four years (hiking, camping, rock climbing, spelunking, kayaking, slacklining, etc. etc. etc.) If you're a city person, there are malls, Minor League baseball, movie theaters, tons of coffee shops, all kinds of stores, and basically everything you can find in a large city except for a Six Flags, or a lot of smog!
+More Info about NWA

 Do you accept AP and CLEP scores?